LinuxForHealth/connect-clients/fabric-ev.js/README.md

-# fabric-demo.js
+# fabric-ev.js
-fabric-demo.js is a Node.js Hyperledger Fabric blockchain client that sends FHIR CoverageEligibilityRequest messages to the eligibility@1.0.0.tar.gz contract.  fabric-demo has both a REST API and a NATS subscriber for LinuxForHealth sync messages, which provide two methods of sending data to the blockchain.
+fabric-ev.js is a Node.js Hyperledger Fabric blockchain client that sends FHIR CoverageEligibilityRequest messages to the eligibility@1.0.0.tar.gz contract for health insurance eligibility verification.  fabric-ev.js has both a REST API and a NATS subscriber for LinuxForHealth sync messages, which provide two methods of obtaining data for eligibility verification.

 ## Pre-requisites
-fabric-demo.js requires Node.js and a Hyperledger Fabric instance to connect to.
+fabric-ev.js requires Node.js and a Hyperledger Fabric instance to connect to.
 - Install [Node.js](https://nodejs.org)

-If you don't have a Hyperledger Fabric instance and would like to install the Hyperledger Fabric test-network on your local machine, you can follow the "Test with test-network" instructions below.
+If you don't have a Hyperledger Fabric instance and would like to install the Hyperledger Fabric test-network on your local machine, you can follow the [Test with test-network](#test-with-test-network) instructions below.

 ## Clone connect-clients
 ```shell
 git clone https://github.com/LinuxForHealth/connect-clients.git
 ```
-The connect-clients/fabric-demo.js directory contains eligibility@1.0.0.tar.gz which is a Hyperledger Fabric Typescript contract for storing FHIR-R4 Patient records in the blockchain.
+The connect-clients/fabric-ev.js directory contains eligibility@1.0.0.tar.gz which is a Hyperledger Fabric Typescript contract for performing eligibility verification the blockchain.
 Install this contract in your Hyperledger Fabric network, or follow the instructions below to install it in a test-network instance.

 ## Test with test-network
 The fabric client can be tested using a local Hyperledger Fabric test-network instance.
 Follow the steps below to set up test-network on your local machine.